mewil/sturgeon/README.md

 Sturgeon dynamically creates GraphQL schemas and resolvers for each index in an Elasticsearch cluster.
 It currently provides schemas for querying documents by ID, a list of documents, and several simple aggregations.
+Users can specify search parameters using the `boolean_query` argument, which supports boolean [range queries](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-range-query.html) for float, integer and timestamp values.
 More complex arguments and search options will be available soon.

+_The above image shows example queries for the three schemas generated for a single index._

 ## Docker Quickstart